josephsl/wintenApps/readme.md

 Notes:

-* This add-on requires Windows 10 Version 20H2 (build 19042) or later.
-For best results, use the add-on with latest Windows release (Windows 10 Version 21H1/build 19043).
+* This add-on requires Windows 10 20H2 (build 19042) or later.
+For best results, use the add-on with latest Windows release (Windows 10 21H1/build 19043).
 * Although installation is possible, this add-on does not support Windows Enterprise LTSC (Long-Term Servicing Channel) and Windows Server releases.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support unsupported Windows releases such as old Windows 10 versions, or changes were made to Windows and apps that makes entries no longer applicable.